 The timing depends on how thick your steak is and how done you like it.
 I like mine super rare, so these didn’t take long.
 Here is a handy chart to help you test for doneness.

 Once steaks are done, remove from pan with tongs and let them rest undisturbed for about 5-10 minutes.
-Put a pat of the compound butter on top.
+Put a pat of the compound butter on top, or sprinkle with additional fresh herbs.
 Serve with root vegetables and greens.
 I made roasted Brussels sprouts and mashed sweet potatoes to accompany these.
+You could also try it with my butternut risotto (grain free).
 Enjoy!

 LIKE WHAT YOU'VE READ?